archiejs/demo-basicapp-googlecloudvision-reciept-scanner/README.md

    NOTE: this is a secret file and should not be published on web.
 ```

-Next, we need to create a (https://developers.google.com/identity/protocols/OAuth2ServiceAccount)[google service account] for using google vision APIs.
+Next, we need to create a [google service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) for using google vision APIs.
 Here are the steps :-

 ```
 1. From the same API manager screen, click on `Manage service accounts` to go to the